 If you’re into astronomy, you have seen a combination of these letters with numbers.
+Many have possibly heard names as M42 or NGC 861, and of course don’t know what they are or what they mean.
 In short, it’s simply how deep sky objects are cataloged.
-Read on to find out their origins and what they mean.
+Read on to find out their origins and what they\ stand for.

 M stands for Messier, after Charles Messier

-Many deep sky objects with common names have a Messier number.
-Here are some examples:
+Many famous deep sky objects with common names have a Messier number.
+Here are some well known examples:

 M 31 – Andromeda Galaxy